Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/driver/usart/async/usart_multi_instance/readme.md

     - Flow Control : None
 3. Build and program the application using its IDE
 4. Type a character and observe the output on the two consoles as shown below:
-    - If success the character typed echoes back and an LED toggles on each time the character is echoed
+    - On success, the character typed echoes back and an LED toggles on each time the character is echoed
     - **Console 1**

     ![output_async_usart_multi_instance_console_1](./images/output_async_usart_multi_instance_console_1.png)